In taking action on climate, this Arctic community wants to be a beacon to the world | CBC News

 "But we had to make that decision.
 As elders in this community....
 How are we going to be part of this [climate] solution?"

-Acting in the common good is a huge motivator for Vuntut Gwitchen and their chief, who wants their work to signal what is possible to everyone else.
+Acting in the common good is a huge motivator for Vuntut Gwitchin and their chief, who wants their work to signal what is possible to everyone else.

 "If my community with a single solar project can satisfy one quarter of our energy needs, if 250 people in a small village 80 miles north of the Arctic Circle can displace 189,000 litres of diesel fuel of their own volition, then we're showing community is where the strength is," he said.